RTEMS/rtems-docs/c-user/task_manager.rst

 .. warning::

-  This directive is deprecated and task variables will be removed.
+    This directive was removed in RTEMS 4.12.

 CALLING SEQUENCE:
     .. code-block:: c